Edit Blog Post

 45 km to go before we reach Machu Picchu

-practice to fight the effects of the altitude and the thin air by chewing coca leaves.
+the effects of the altitude and the thin air by chewing coca leaves.
 This is a tradition that strikes us as strange since coca leaves at home is an illegal drug.
 But it is perfectly legal in Peru to chew coca leaves or drink coca tea and it is just as common as drinking coffee in Sweden.
 There is even coca candy actually.
 Since everybody does it we thought it can't be dangerous.
 We tried tea and didn't notice any effect from it.
 We chewed some leaves and that gave us green teeth but we didn't get high from it.
 Finally the coca candy got stuck in the teeth but other than that it was just like any other candy really.
 We still think coca leaves should be banned at home but to be honest we find coffee to be a much stronger drug.
 Cocaine is another story though.
 We would never

 try that even if we end up in a place where it is legal and accepted!

 The Inca Trail has been popular among trekkers at least since the 70-ies.
-For many years the Inca Trail was overused eventually leading to the trail looking like
+For many years the Inca Trail was overused eventually leading to the trail looking like a 46 km

 Tree with a beard